|Stenagostus rhombeus (Olivier, 1790)|

 and south Wales.
 Absent from the West Country (Mendel).

 Adults are crepuscular or nocturnal and strong fliers,

 being attracted to light.
-By day they rest under bark or among leaf litter.
-Larvae inhabit decaying wood
+By day they rest under bark or among leaf litter; several specimens were found beneath damaged

 in stumps and decomposing dead stems of both deciduous and coniferous trees, being partly saprophagous.